GACJ/callingitround/content/docs/calling/4_demystifying_in_out_make/index.md

 ### _Does this mean I can ring a composition from any bell as observation, not just the tenor?_

 Yes and no. Some compositions are suitable to be rung with any bell as observation.
 However, most compositions are written with the tenor as observation, and often this is for good reason; the same composition with a different bell as observation may have undesirable musical qualities or other, bigger problems.
 If you’re planning on calling a composition in a different way to how it was set down by the composer, always check to make sure the resulting ringing will still be what you want it to be.
-In Conducting Part A, I will cover this topic in more detail.
+In the Conducting section [Round the Circle](../../conducting/4_round_the_circle/), I will cover this topic in more detail.

 ### _Where do I go to learn more about calling positions?_